Quantum Control and General Recursion beyond the Unitary Case: Introduction

-The second main challenge concerns the combination of quantum control and recursion.
-The quantum case operation was shown to be incompatible with the Löwner ordering \cite{badescu}.
-The development of a programming language that can combine a quantum case with classical recursion (or iteration) has been an open problem for more than 10 years, and it is essential to solve it to enable the development of high-level quantum programming languages in all their generality.
+In summary, the development of a full-fledged programming language that combines quantum control with general recursion and measurement has remained an open problem for over a decade, as existing frameworks supporting general recursion either lack quantum control or quantum measurement.
+Solving it is nevertheless essential to the development of high-level quantum programming languages in their full generality.